fkcptlst/chatgpt-api-plus/README.md

 # Credit

 * All the credit for this script goes to [Daniel Gross's whatsapp gpt](https://github.com/danielgross/whatsapp-gpt) package.
 I have just taken the script as an individual file and added documentation for how to install and run it.

+* Credits to OpenAI for the ChatGPT model and [taranjeet](https://github.com/taranjeet/chatgpt-api.git) for the original work.